wdporter/i-am-that-vuepress/26-personality-an-obstacle/readme.md

 **Q:**&ensp;Sharada Devi, wife of Sri Ramakrishna Paramahamsa, used to scold his disciples for too much effort.
 She compared them to mangoes on the tree which are beïng plucked before they are ripe.
 “Why hurry?”, she used to ask.
 “Wait till you are fully ripe, mellow and sweet”.

 **M:**&ensp;How right she was!
-There are so many who take the dawn for the noon, a momentary experience for full realisation, and destroy even the little they gain by excess of pride.
+There are so many who take the dawn for the noon, a momentary experiënce for full realisation, and destroy even the little they gain by excess of pride.
 Humility and silence are essential for a <span data-tippy-content="Spiritual aspirant.">sadhaka</span>, however advanced.
 Only a fully ripened <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> can allow himself complete spontaneïty.

 **Q:**&ensp;It seems there are schools of *yoga* where the student, after illumination, is obliged to keep silent for seven or twelve or fifteen or even twenty-five years.
 Even Bhagavan Sri Ramana Maharshi imposed on himself twenty years of silence before he began to teach.